TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 `10 * nudge` makes steering more likely to work than `nudge`, although at the cost of some text quality.
 We prompt the LM with "Once upon a time".

-(The above algorithm is similar to but not the same as the clamping Anthropic describes [here](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html#appendix-methods-steering).)
+(The above algorithm is similar to, but not the same as, the clamping Anthropic describes [here](https://transformer-circuits.pub/2024/scaling-monosemanticity/index.html#appendix-methods-steering).)